Founding Board of Directors

 Eva Marie Marks

-Eva Marie Marks was born in Kokomo, Indiana, and retired from Chrysler Transmission in 2007 as a 30-year employee.
-She later completed the H&R Block Tax School because she enjoys working with numbers, making her
+Eva Marie Marks was born in Kokomo, Indiana and currently resides in rural Tipton County.
+She worked for Chrysler Transmission for 30 years before retiring in 2007.
+She later completed the H&R Block Tax School because she enjoys working with numbers, making her the obvious choice for Treasurer of the founding Board of Directors.
+She is also Glenn's cousin.

 Marilyn’s Place Incorporated